-After breakfast we proceed for city tour of Chennai.
+After breakfast, we proceed for a city tour of Chennai.

 Chennai served as the economic and political capital of the East India Company from the 17th century onwards.
 Among the highlights of the city is Fort St George that marks the beginning of Chennai as an important centre for trade.
 Within the fort is St Mary’s Church, the first English church in India and the oldest British building to survive.
 We will spend some time in the Mylapore Temple area visiting the 16th-century Kapaleeswarar Temple and the fruit and flower market.
 Later we visit the Government Museum and Art Gallery, to see the art and bronze gallery, (closed on Fridays and public holidays).